twitter-archive/flockdb/doc/blog.md

 Twitter's interest graph is the network of relationships between people: who you're following, who's following you, who you receive phone notifications from, and so on.

-Early on, we decided to handle these relationships a little differently.
-Instead of requiring a siren to confirm her friendship with Odysseus, we let Odysseus follow the siren in a "one-way" relationship.
-There's also no limit to how many people are allowed to follow you, so one user can have millions of followers.
+Early on, we decided that instead of requiring each friendship to be requested and confirmed, you can build one-way relationships by just following other people.
+There's also no limit to how many people are allowed to follow you, so one person can have millions of followers.
 Unfortunately, these decisions also made it difficult to scale as we grew.

 ## A valiant effort